gross47/optimlanduse/README.md

 <a name="3.
 Input und Output">Package structure</a>
 </h3>

 This chapter provides brief overview over the package functions.
 Please consider their respective help pages for more information.
-The function loSolveAPI comes from the **lpSolveAPI** package. https://cran.r-project.org/package=lpSolveAPI
+The function lpSolveAPI comes from the **lpSolveAPI** package. https://cran.r-project.org/package=lpSolveAPI

 #### Input
 - Parameterdatei mit Erwartungen und Unsicherheiten.
 Formatiert wie in der Bespieldatei **dataset.xlsx**